JoshuaDRose/Odyssey/README.md

 ```sh
 python3 src
 ```
-If you are in the src directory:
+rtp can be set from the src directory
 ```sh
 python3 __main__.py
 ```